Story at a glance:

 5. Sara Kulturhus Centre, Skellefteå, Sweden

-Designed by White Arkitekter, the Sara Kulturhus Centre in Skellefteå, Sweden stands at approximately 238.8 feet tall and encompasses 20 floors total.
+Designed by White Arkitekter, the Sara Kulturhus Centre in Skellefteå, Sweden stands at approximately 239 feet tall with 20 floors total.

 For the high-rise portion of the building, pre-manufactured CLT modules were stacked between twin elevator cores and supported by a framework of glulam beams and pillars.
 Similarly, the low-rise portion features a timber frame, glulam pillars and beams, as well as shear walls and cores made from CLT.
 Much of the interior timber is left exposed as a means of showcasing the center’s superb craftsmanship.